robsann/ElasticStackLab/procedure.md

 <h1 align="center">Virtual Environment Set Up</h1>

-## VirtualBox Setup
+## VirtualBox Set Up

 VirtualBox is a free and open-source virtualization software that allows users to run multiple operating systems on a single machine.
 It provides a platform for testing, development, and running applications in isolated environments.

-To install VirtualBox, follow the instructions on [VirtualBox Webpage](https://www.virtualbox.org/wiki/Downloads) according to your system.
+To install VirtualBox, follow the instructions on the [VirtualBox Webpage](https://www.virtualbox.org/wiki/Downloads) according to your system.

 <details>
 <summary>